KisalayGhosh/ISC-5305---Scientific-Programming/Week06/Question01/README.md

 ## Overview

 This project involves creating a `ScientificContainer` class in C++ that manages various scientific calculation objects and their associated metadata.
-The container supports adding elements, managing metadata, performing computations, filtering elements, and serializing the data to a JSON-like format.
-The project demonstrates the use of advanced C++ features such as templates, smart pointers, custom exceptions, and standard library containers.
+The container can be used to add elements, filter elements, compute, manage metadata, add elements, and serialise data to a format similar to JSON.
+Advanced C++ features like templates, smart pointers, custom exceptions, and standard library containers are all used in this project to show off their use.

 ## Features